About the Program

 Adam Arkin, Professor.
 Systems and synthetic biology, environmental microbiology of bacteria and viruses, bioenergy, biomedicine, bioremediation.

 James Casey, Professor.
 Continuum mechanics, finite elasticity, continuum thermodynamics, plasticity, theories of elastic-plastic materials, history of mechanics, dynamics.

 Irina M. Conboy, Professor.
 Stem cell niche engineering, tissue repair, stem cell aging and rejuvenation.

 Steven Conolly, Professor.
 Instrumentation, medical imaging reconstruction, contrast, MRI, Magnetic Particle Imaging.

-John Dueber, Associate Professor.
+John Dueber, Professor.
 Synthetic biology, Metabolic Engineering.